DavidTbilisi/DavidTbilisi/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning: Codeigniter 4, Python/flask, Mathematics
+## 🌱 I’m currently learning
+- Codeigniter 4
+- Python/flask
+- Mathematics
 <!-- - 📫 How to reach me:  -->